PhD in creation

 Application dossiers are evaluated according to the following criteria: singularity of artistic approach, capacity to situate this within contemporary artistic practices, relevance of artistic references, clarity and precision of written work in relation to the research methodology that should be carefully defined, contextualization of the link established between the artistic theory and the practice, structuring of a research and artistic questioning, highlighting of the originality of the research and what it brings to contemporary artistic production.

-Candidates agree to complete their «Practice and theory in literary and artistic creation» specific pre-registration dossier in parallel, before the 18th of September 2021
+Candidates agree to complete their «Practice and theory in literary and artistic creation» specific pre-registration dossier in parallel, before the September 2022

 Dossiers that are supported by the ENSP will then be examined and definitively validated where appropriate by a committee made up of professionals from artistic and academic domains.

 Where the PhD project is accepted by both structures, ENSP and AMU, the candidat agrees to proceed to an administrative enrollment at both institutions.
 Doctoral students therefore benefit from documentary and technical ressources at both establishments.